ibabel/ailab/VirtualStage/README.md

 * Upload the result to Azure Storage (you must configure the ConnectionString in the app.settings.json file).
   * The [Azure Storage Data Movement Library](https://github.com/Azure/azure-storage-net-data-movement) allows us to manage the upload of the recorded files due to their huge size.

-In the bottom right corner of the recorder page there is a button "View Recorded Sesions" that allow the speaker to see all the recordings that have been done.
+In the bottom right corner of the recorder page there is a button "View Recorded Sessions" that allow the speaker to see all the recordings that have been done.
 Each recording is label with date and time on the right panel.

 The player allows the speaker to watch video of each of the Azure Kinects and PowerPoint video if this was used at the time of recording.
-By clicking on the miniature it swaps it with the video on the main player.
+By clicking on the miniature, it swaps it with the video on the main player.

 ![Speaker Recorder App](./Images/speaker-app-player.png "Speaker Recorder app screenshot" )

-If the speaker want to delete or recover the videos to process them.
-The videos are located in the folder "C:\Users\{user-name}\Documents\My recorded sesions".
-Another way to access each specific sesion is by right-click on each of the recordings on the right panel and click "Open Sesion Folder" button
+If the speaker wants to delete or recover the videos to process them.
+The videos are located in the folder "C:\Users\{user-name}\Documents\My recorded sessions".
+Another way to access each specific session is by right-click on each of the recordings on the right panel and click "Open Session Folder" button

 ![Speaker Recorder App](./Images/speaker-app-recordings.png "Speaker Recorder app screenshot" )